City Lit fine art course: year 2 daytime

 How will I be taught, and will there be any work outside the class?

 You will be expected to respond individually to the programme, working closely with the tutors.
-Teaching will be in the form of seminars, video and slide lectures, gallery visits, discussion and personal tutorials.
+Teaching will be in the form of seminars, video and slide lectures, gallery visits (subject to social distancing measures and public health guidance), discussion and personal tutorials.

 Are there any other costs?
 Is there anything I need to bring?